snowdrop/cloud-native-dvlpt-demo/README.md

 - From the first screen, click on `launch` button
 - Within the deployment type screen, click on the button `I will build and run locally`
-- Next, select your mission : `Cloud Native Development - Demo Front`
+- Next, select your mission : `Cloud Native Development - Demo Backend : JPA Persistence`

 ![](image/missions.png)